Did you know there are apps to help you identify species?

 One fun and kid-safe app that we recommend is Seek (by iNaturalist).

-The Seek app uses the camera on a phone or tablet to help you scan your environment and identify species.
+The Seek app uses the camera on your phone or tablet to help you scan your environment and identify species.
 Seek keeps a tally of the species you’ve seen.
-There are cool badges you can earn.
-There are also fun monthly challenges that you can participate in.
+You can earn cool badges and participate in fun monthly challenges.

 Connect with nature!
 Learn the name of that weird grub in your yard.
 Learn to tell the difference between maples and oak trees.
 Is that spider hiding in your cupboard a harmless house spider or something more sinister?
 Seek it and find out!